The Doughnut: History

 The Doughnut was officially opened in 2004 by Queen Elizabeth II, accompanied by the Duke of Edinburgh.
-In 2008, the then Prime Minister of the United Kingdom, Gordon Brown (Lab), visited the Doughnut and praised the staff working there in a speech.
-The Doughnut has been visited three times by Charles, Prince of Wales, since its opening.
+In 2008, the then Labour Prime Minister of the United Kingdom, Gordon Brown, visited the Doughnut and praised the staff working there in a speech.
+The Doughnut has been visited three times by the then Charles, Prince of Wales since its opening.
 Charles was accompanied by Camilla, Duchess of Cornwall in 2011, on his second visit to the Doughnut.

 The Doughnut was already too small for the number of GCHQ staff at its completion, as a vast expansion in the number of employees had occurred as a consequence of the September 11 attacks in 2001.
 The staff numbered almost 6,500 by 2008.
 The addition of a two-storey office block and a three-storey car park to the Doughnut was proposed in 2008, but eventually suspended in 2011.
 The new buildings were intended to facilitate the arrival of 800 staff from GCHQ's former site at Oakley.
-Though it was initially felt that the Doughnut would be adequate for the new staff, 600 contractors working on technical projects for GCHQ were eventually relocated in a secret undisclosed building in the 'Gloucestershire area'.
+Though it was initially felt that the Doughnut would be adequate for the new staff, 600 contractors working on technical projects for GCHQ were eventually relocated to a secret undisclosed building in the 'Gloucestershire area'.
 The parking of cars by GCHQ staff on residential roads has caused 'annoyance' among local residents in Benhall.
 It was believed that the arrival of new staff may have further affected local parking, but GCHQ stated the presence of the new employees would have been offset by redundancies.

 On 1 June 2007, the building and its grounds were designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
 The effect of the act was to make it a specific criminal offence for a person to trespass into the site.

 Access to the Doughnut is rarely granted to representatives from the media, but it was visited for the March 2010 BBC Radio 4 documentary GCHQ: Cracking the Code, by Charles Moore for an interview with GCHQ director Iain Lobban for The Daily Telegraph in October 2014, and by historian and writer Ben Macintyre who visited the Doughnut for a series of articles for The Times in October 2015 in anticipation of the draft Investigatory Powers Bill.